There are more hostels to choose from now than there were years before. And there are several hostel websites and booking portals you can use…

 Although many hostels do not accept these types of bookings except with use of a credit card, some budget accommodations still do.

-At Booking.com can book here many hotels and hostels without any prepayment.
+At Booking.com you can book many hotels and hostels without any prepayment.
 Some of them even allow bookings without credit card.

 Hostelworld offers two different ways when reserving.